kyeljmd/Spring-ApacheCXF/README.md

 A Sample Web Service using Apache CXF (JAX-RS) with Spring Framework.

+We used GSON to convert objects into JSON format

 To View the Available Services of The Application

 http://localhost:8080/SpringCxf/api/